ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 provides device identity and protected storage for measurements.
-The system components perform a series of measurements that may be signed by the root of trust, considered as Evidence about the hardware, firmware, BIOS, software, etc. that is running.
+The system components perform a series of measurements that may be signed by the root of trust, considered as Evidence about the hardware, firmware, BIOS, software, etc. that is present.

 Attester: